woocommerce/woocommerce-gateway-stripe/readme.txt

 = Does this require an SSL certificate? =

 Yes!
-In live mode, an SSL certificate must be installed on your site to use Stripe.
-In addition to SSL encryption, Stripe provides an extra JavaScript method to secure card data.
+In Live Mode, an SSL certificate must be installed on your site to use Stripe.
+In addition to SSL encryption, Stripe provides an extra JavaScript method to secure card data using [Stripe Elements](https://stripe.com/elements).

 = Does this support both production mode and sandbox mode for testing? =

-Yes it does - production and sandbox mode is driven by the API keys you use.
+Yes, it does - production and sandbox mode is driven by the API keys you use.

 = Where can I find documentation? =

-For help setting up and configuring, please refer to our [user guide](https://docs.woocommerce.com/document/stripe/)
+For help setting up and configuring, please refer to our [documentation](https://docs.woocommerce.com/document/stripe/).

 = Where can I get support or talk to other users? =